-If someone asks me for my ideal weekend, I might answer that I would like to sew all day.
+If someone asks me about my ideal weekend, I might answer that I would like to sew all day.
 Well, maybe not really sew all day!
 One also needs to cut fabrics or pin things together from time to time if one wants to sew.
 But in general, I always have a long list of sewing projects.
 My sewing plans for 2020 were especially extensive.
 So my weekends usually involve some sewing time!

 My Sewing Plans for 2020

 While I spent a lot of time in November and December 2019 finishing Christmas presents (mostly involving patchwork or quilting), my plan for 2020 was to focus on making clothes.
-I had started making trousers in the fall and wanted to focus on making tops and dresses in 2020 to have new outfits for work.
+I started making trousers in the fall and wanted to focus on making tops and dresses in 2020 to have new outfits for work.
 This year was supposed to be my ‘dressmaking year’.

-I had already purchased many patterns to sew clothes and I have a list in excel of patterns that I still want to purchase.
+I had already purchased many patterns to sew clothes and I have a list in Excel of patterns that I still want to purchase.
 I prefer to use digital patterns that I can print and cut myself.
 This makes the pattern-making part much faster than if you have to copy from a paper pattern.

-The fabric collection for clothes fabric is also quite extensive by now.
-Not as extensive as patchwork fabric collection, but as I wrote before, I love everything fabric.
+The fabric collection for clothes fabric is also quite extensive now.
+Not as extensive as the patchwork fabric collection, but as I wrote before, I love everything fabric.
 So it is definitely growing as well.

-To have a better overview over my sewing plans, I even started a ‘sewing journal’ in 2020.
+To have a better overview of my sewing plans, I even started a ‘sewing journal’ in 2020.
 I always wanted to note down what mistakes I made and what needed to be improved.
 Lovely idea, but the moment I decided to use this only for clothes making, the idea became obsolete.
 In the end, I spent much more time making quilts in 2020 than making clothes.
 And in fact, even much more time making quilts than ever before.

 Sewing T-Shirt after T-Shirt

-But why this sudden interest in t-shirts?
+But why this sudden interest in T-shirts?
 It is not that I started loving t-shirts, but I had bought Kira Denecke’s book “Oberteile nähen” (in English: ‘Sewing Tops’).
 My plan was to use this book to learn how to make different blouses and tops.
-And being the person I am, I wanted to sew all of the 16 tops of the four chapters one by one.
+And being the person I am, I wanted to sew all 16 tops of the four chapters one by one.
 I started with the chapter on t-shirts and actually also only finished this chapter so far. 🙂

-And it turned out that all these t-shirts became quite useful during our home office and lock-down phase.
+And it turned out that all these t-shirts became quite useful during our home office and lockdown phase.
 I was wearing them almost every week while working from home during the last months.
 Who would have thought so?! 🙂

 Refocus on Patchwork & Quilting